devozs/zshrc-setup/README.md

-# Zsh Setup with Plugins
+# Zsh Setup with Starship and Plugins

 This README provides instructions to set up your Zsh environment with the necessary plugins for enhanced functionality.